-A visit to the auction can generate all sorts of reactions from other people when they learn of what you’ve brought.
+A visit to the auction can generate all sorts of reactions from other people when they learn of what you’ve bought.
 You could be happily showing off the great deal you won, where you couldn’t believe no one else had spotted the potential being waved around the room.
 Or, you might have got so caught up in the emotion of the bid that you instantly regretted the final wave of your paddle, the moment the hammer went down.

 These contrasting emotions and reactions, from auctions, have thrown up many remarkable and unexpected stories.
 Here are a few of our favourites: